Melissa Chen: Views

 Chen is a critic of China's human rights record, curtailing of free speech, and foreign policy.
 She is also a critic of her native Singapore's restrictions on free speech.

-During the COVID-19 pandemic, Chen called for the closing of Chinese wet markets.
-An article Chen authored for The Spectator USA about the need to close Chinese wet markets was criticized in Singapore for using an image of a Singaporean wet market, though Chen later clarified the image used was chosen by an editor and not herself and her article did not criticize wet markets in Singapore.
+During the COVID-19 pandemic, Chen authored an article in The Spectator USA which called for the banning of "wet markets, like the one in Wuhan that was ground zero for the Covid-19 pandemic" in China.
+After Singaporeans criticised the article's use of an image of a Singaporean wet market, Chen stated that the image used was chosen by an editor and not herself, and that her article did not criticize wet markets in Singapore.

 In 2021, Chen criticised the removal of The Adventures of Ook and Gluk: Kung-Fu Cavemen from the Future by Dav Pilkey from publication by HarperCollins in response to a 289-signature petition accusing the book of stereotyping harmful to Asians in depicting kung fu master Master Wong as wearing "a traditional-style Tang coat" and using "stereotypical Chinese proverbs" in training his black and non-Asian students to eventually surpass him in skill, with Chen instead praising Wong as "a prime example of a positive portrayal of an Asian character in literature, [coming] across as endearing and full of wisdom", refuting the petition creator's derision of the novel's Chinese proverbs as stereotypical and calling out their own negative views of Chinese people ignored by Pilkey, calling for the book to be unbanned.

 She was one of the first advisors, along with Bari Weiss, for FAIR, an organization that seeks to fight critical race theory.
-The New Yorker published an article about her involvement in the group, which has been accused of mismanagement.
+On The New Yorker, Emma Green wrote about Chen's involvement in FAIR and her conflicts with its other members.

-Chen called for the flogging of Just Stop Oil activists in 2022.
+Chen called for the flogging of Just Stop Oil activists in 2022, writing, "My home country Singapore got it right all along.
+Flogging needs to make a comeback as the penalty for vandalism."

 Personal life

-Chen was engaged to former Mumford & Sons guitarist Winston Marshall in December 2023.
+Chen got engaged to former Mumford & Sons guitarist Winston Marshall in December 2023.